TaubatexasRobotics/resources/README.md

 python3 -m pip install -r requirements.txt
 ```
 ## Testing code
-For more information, <a href="https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/python-setup.html">click here.</a><br>.
-Since 2024, you must need to initialize a RobotPy package, and `pyproject.toml`should <a href="https://docs.wpilib.org/en/stable/docs/software/python/pyproject_toml.html">contains the packages</a> to run some examples of this repository, if it is necessary to reinstall it.
+For more information, <a href="https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/python-setup.html">click here.</a> Since 2024, you must need to initialize a RobotPy package, and `pyproject.toml`should <a href="https://docs.wpilib.org/en/stable/docs/software/python/pyproject_toml.html">contains the packages</a> to run some examples of this repository, if it is necessary to reinstall it.<br>

 ### Windows
 - Initialize a FRC Python project